SACGF/shariant_docs/docs/integration/api/classification_post.md

-# API Variant Classification GET/POST
+# API Variant Classification POST
 All operations against a variant classification submission from your lab can be performed against a single end point.

 That end point being